 Explanatory Note.
 This section establishes the trafficking in forced commercial sex offense for the Revised Criminal Code (RCC).
-This offense criminalizes knowingly recruiting, enticing, housing, transporting, providing, obtaining, or maintaining another person, with intent that, as a result, the person will be caused to engage in a commercial sex act by means of physical force that causes bodily injury, an explicit or implicit coercive threat, debt bondage, or administering a drug, intoxicant, or other substance.
-The RCC's trafficking in forced commercial sex offense, along with the RCC's trafficking in labor or services offense53, replaces the trafficking in labor or commercial sex acts statute54 under the current D.C.
+This offense criminalizes knowingly recruiting, enticing, housing, transporting, providing, obtaining, or maintaining another person, with intent that, as a result, the person will be caused to engage in a commercial sex act by means of physical force that causes bodily injury, a coercive threat, debt bondage, or a drug, intoxicant, or other substance.
+The RCC's trafficking in forced commercial sex offense, along with the RCC's trafficking in labor or services offense85, replaces the trafficking in labor or commercial sex acts statute86 under the current D.C.
 Code.
-The revised offense also replaces portions of the pandering statute55 the compelling an individual to live life or prostitution against his or her will statute,56 and the abducting or enticing a child from his or her home for purposes of prostitution; harboring such child statute57 in Chapter 27 of the current D.C.
+The revised offense also replaces portions of the pandering statute87 the compelling an individual to live life or prostitution against his or her will statute,88 and the abducting or enticing a child from his or her home for purposes of prostitution; harboring such child statute89 in Chapter 27 of the current D.C.
 Code.
-To the extent that certain statutory provisions authorizing extended periods of supervised release58 apply to the current trafficking in labor or commercial sex acts acts
+To the extent that certain statutory provisions authorizing extended periods of supervised release90 apply to the current trafficking in labor or commercial sex acts statute, these provisions are replaced in relevant part by the revised trafficking in forced commercial sex acts statute.